 VBA Code Compilation

-Compile VBA code into secure, obfuscated 32-bit and 64-bit DLLs.
+Compile VBA code into native 32-bit and 64-bit DLLs, with the original source removed from the Office file.

 Overview

-Compile your VBA macros into secure, obfuscated 32-bit and 64-bit DLLs.
+Compile your VBA macros into native 32-bit and 64-bit DLLs.
 Your source code is transformed into compiled bytecode that cannot be decompiled back to the original VBA, protecting your intellectual property from reverse engineering.

 Key Benefits